drvinceknight/gtb/chapters/introduction/main.md

     relevant research related to the chapter.

-Some readers may prefer to focus on the theoretical foundations, while others might engage primarily with the case studies and practical implementations.
+Some readers may prefer to focus on the theoretical foundations, while others might engage primarily with the examples and practical implementations.
 This book is designed to be flexible, allowing readers to approach the material in a way that best suits their background and interests.